junxit/us-congress-bills-113/metadata.md

 - 2013-11-18 — Committee on Commerce, Science, and Transportation.
 Reported by Senator Rockefeller without amendment.
 With written report No. 113-121.
 - 2013-11-18 — Committee on Commerce, Science, and Transportation.
 Reported by Senator Rockefeller without amendment.
 With written report No. 113-121.
 - 2013-11-18 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 248.
+- 2014-02-12 — Amendment SA 2741 agreed to in Senate by Unanimous Consent.
+- 2014-02-12 — Amendment SA 2741 proposed by Senator Reid for Senator Nelson. (consideration: CR S961; text: CR S961) To make a minor technical correction.
+- 2014-02-12 — Measure laid before Senate by unanimous consent. (consideration: CR S961-963)
+- 2014-02-12 — Passed Senate with an amendment by Unanimous Consent. (text: CR S961-963)
+- 2014-02-12 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(text: CR S961-963)
+- 2014-02-12 — Senate amendment agreed to: Amendment SA 2741 agreed to in Senate by Unanimous Consent.
+- 2014-02-12 — Senate amendment proposed (on the floor): Amendment SA 2741 proposed by Senator Reid for Senator Nelson.(consideration: CR S961; text: CR S961)
+- 2014-02-12 — Senate amendment submitted